LukaszPasich/Cookable-MS3/README.md

 	- TEST 2.4 - _Categories_ link goes to _Categories_ page - YES
 	- TEST 2.5 - _Sign up_ link goes to _Sign up_ page - YES
 	- TEST 2.6 - _Log in_ link goes to _Log in_ page - YES
-	- TEST 2.7 - _Log out_ logs user in session out of the session - YES
+	- TEST 2.7 - _Log out_ logs user in session out of the session and redirects user to the _Log in_ page - YES
 	- TEST 2.8 - Non-registered user can see only: _Recipe_, _Sign_up_ and _Log in_ navbar links - YES
 	- TEST 2.9 - Registered user can see: _Recipe_, _My Recipes_, _Add Recipe_ and _Log out_ navbar links - YES
 	- TEST 2.10 - Admin user can see: _Recipe_, _My Recipes_, _Add Recipe_, _Categories_ and _Log out_ navbar links - YES